cammymcp/Ridged-Multifractal-Terrain/README.md

 For efficiency, the application performs CPU-side frustum culling to only render visible geometry.
 The effects of which can be seen in the Test Screens folder: frame times dropping by over 100%.
 There is also a feature to dynamically adjust the near and far tessellation values to reach a target frame rate.

-This repository should contain everything you need to compile and run this program from Visual Studio, and it should work out of the box.
-If this isn't the case let me know and I can make some changes.
-You can see a video of it running here: https://www.youtube.com/watch?v=Ejc-A_pi4VA
+This repository contains everything you need to compile and run this program from Visual Studio.
+If you wish to do so, follow the steps below:

-For those who are really interested, there is a PDF technical report included in the repository that was submitted alongside this application as part of my degree course.
+- Download repository as a .zip file and extract.
+- Open Visual Studio solution file
+- Right click on the 'DXFramework' project and Build.
+- Right click on the 'E01_MultifractalTerrain' project and select as Startup Project
+- Run in Debug for Win32.

 Controls:

 WASD - Move Camera
 Arrows - Rotate Camera
 Esc - Close application

+If you can't get the program running let me know and I can make some changes.
+Alternatively, you can find a video of it running here: https://www.youtube.com/watch?v=Ejc-A_pi4VA

+For those who are really interested, there is a PDF technical report included in the repository that was submitted alongside this application as part of my degree course.